• Skip to main content

 Molokhia Soup Recipe - Egyptian Recipe

-Molokhia is a popular dish in the Middle East and there are many ways to cook it.
-This Molokhia Soup Recipe is the Egyptian style.
+Molokhia is a popular dish in the Middle East, and there are many ways to cook it.
+Today, I am sharing my Egyptian-style Molokhia Soup Recipe.

 Course Dinner